-- The Buyer must pay to the Seller the Price specified on the front of the attached quote by the Due Date specified on the front of the attached quote.
+- The Buyer must pay to the Seller the balance of the Price specified on the front of the attached quote within 7 days of notification of saddle completion.

 - The Seller reserves its rights to change all prices without notice with the exception of those prices quoted for orders already placed and accepted by the Seller.

 - The Price is exclusive of any warehousing or freight costs incurred as a result of the delivery of the goods to the Buyer, noting that the Buyer must arrange delivery at its own cost, risk and responsibility.